Selective catalytic reduction: Reductants

-Several nitrogen-bearing reductants are currently used in SCR applications including anhydrous ammonia, aqueous ammonia or dissolved urea.
+Several nitrogen-bearing reductants are used in SCR applications including anhydrous ammonia, aqueous ammonia or dissolved urea.
 All those three reductants are widely available in large quantities.

 Anhydrous ammonia can be stored as a liquid at approximately 10 bar in steel tanks.
 It is classified as an inhalation hazard, but it can be safely stored and handled if well-developed codes and standards are followed.
 Its advantage is that it needs no further conversion to operate within a SCR and is typically favoured by large industrial SCR operators.
 Aqueous ammonia must be first vaporized in order to be used, but it is substantially safer to store and transport than anhydrous ammonia.
 Urea is the safest to store, but requires conversion to ammonia through thermal decomposition.
 At the end of the process, the purified exhaust gasses are sent to the boiler or condenser or other equipment, or discharged into the atmosphere.

 Limitations

-Most catalysts are given a finite service life due to known amounts of contaminants in the untreated gas.
-The most notable complication is the formation of ammonium sulfate and ammonium bisulfate from sulfur and sulfur compounds when high-sulfur fuels are used, as well as the undesirable catalyst-induced oxidation of SO_{2} to SO_{3} and H_{2}SO_{4}.
-In applications that use exhaust gas boilers, ammonium sulfate and ammonium bisulfate can accumulate on the boiler tubes, reducing steam output and increasing exhaust back-pressure.
+Most catalysts have finite service life mainly due to the formation of ammonium sulfate and ammonium bisulfate from sulfur compounds when high-sulfur fuels are used, as well as the undesirable catalyst-induced oxidation of SO_{2} to SO_{3} and H_{2}SO_{4}.
+In applications that use exhaust gas boilers, ammonium sulfate and ammonium bisulfate can accumulate on the boiler tubes, inhibiting steam output and increasing exhaust back-pressure.
 In marine applications, this can increase fresh water requirements as the boiler must be continuously washed to remove the deposits.

-Most catalysts on the market have porous structures and a geometries optimized for increasing their specific surface area (a clay planting pot is a good example of what SCR catalyst feels like).
+Most catalysts on the market have porous structures and geometries optimized for increasing their specific surface area (a clay planting pot is a good example of what SCR catalyst feels like).
 This porosity is what gives the catalyst the high surface area needed for reduction of NOx.
 However, soot, ammonium sulfate, ammonium bisulfate, silica compounds, and other fine particulates can easily clog the pores.
 Ultrasonic horns and soot blowers can remove most of these contaminants while the unit is online.
 The unit can also be cleaned by being washed with water or by raising the exhaust temperature.

 Of more concern to SCR performance are poisons, which will chemically degrade the catalyst itself or block the catalyst's active sites and render it ineffective at NOx reduction, and in severe cases this can result in the ammonia or urea being oxidized and a subsequent increase in NOx emissions.
 These poisons are alkali metals, alkaline earth metals, halogens, phosphorus, sulfur, arsenic, antimony, chromium, heavy metals (copper, cadmium, mercury, thallium, and lead), and many heavy metal compounds (e.g. oxides and halides).